 Dentists first ask questions about the person's symptoms and medical history.
 Dentists then examine the face, mouth, and teeth.
 What they find during the history and physical examination often suggests a cause of the toothache and the tests that may need to be done.

 The need for tests depends on what dentists or doctors find during the history and physical examination, particularly whether warning signs are present.
 However, dental x-rays are usually done.
 If cavernous sinus thrombosis Cavernous Sinus Thrombosis Cavernous sinus thrombosis is a very rare disorder in which a blood clot (thrombosis) forms in the cavernous sinus (a large vein at the base of the skull).
-Cavernous sinus thrombosis is usually... read more or Ludwig angina Submandibular Space Infection A submandibular space infection is a bacterial infection of the floor of the mouth.
-Bacteria can spread from an infected lower tooth to the tissue under and around the tongue.
-People with poor... read more is suspected, an imaging study—typically computed tomography (CT) or magnetic resonance imaging (MRI)—is done.
+Cavernous sinus thrombosis is usually... read more or Ludwig angina Submandibular Space Infection A submandibular space infection is a bacterial infection of the tissues below the mouth.
+Submandibular space infection can cause pain and tenderness under the tongue and/or under the jaw, and... read more is suspected, an imaging study—typically computed tomography (CT) or magnetic resonance imaging (MRI)—is done.

 Treatment of Toothache